Computational Pathology: A Survey Review and The Way Forward: Data Collection for CPath

-One of the first steps in the workflow for any CoPath research is the collection of a representative dataset.
+One of the first steps in the workflow for any CPath research is the collection of a representative dataset.
 This procedure often requires large volumes of data that should be annotated with ground-truth labels for further analysis \cite{35,281,279}.
-However, creating a meaningful dataset with corresponding annotations is a significant challenge faced in the CoPath community \cite{35,281,363,279,li2021pathal}.
+However, creating a meaningful dataset with corresponding annotations is a significant challenge faced in the CPath community \cite{35,281,363,279,li2021pathal}.

-This section outlines the entire process of the data-centric design approach in CoPath, including tissue slide preparation and WSI scanning--the first two stages in the proposed workflow shown in Figure \ref{fig:data_science_workflow}.
+This section outlines the entire process of the data-centric design approach in CPath, including tissue slide preparation and WSI scanning--the first two stages in the proposed workflow shown in Figure \ref{fig:data_science_workflow}.
 Additionally, the trend in dataset compilation across the 700 papers surveyed is discussed regarding dataset sizes, public availability, and annotation types; see Table \ref{DC} in the Supplementary Material for information regarding the derivations and investigation of said trends.